sydmasina/YelpCamp/README.md

 ## Getting Started:
 - You have to install all the mentioned packages on the package.json file
 - Add your own env file that defines the variables:
-  - CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY and CLOUDINARY_SECRET (Cloudinary is where the images will be loaded, but you can to a different api if needed)
+  - CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY and CLOUDINARY_SECRET (Cloudinary is where the images will be loaded, but you can use a different api if needed)
   - MAPBOX_TOKEN (needed for the Map API, visit Mapbox for more details)
   - DB_URK (specify the Database URL you're using)